-Application: Applications will be reviewed on a rolling basis.
+Application: Applications will be reviewed on a rolling basis starting August 29th, with first round of interviews to be scheduled in early September.
 The position will remain open until filled.
-Please submit your resume, cover letter, and list of three references to Sybil Hebb at firstname.lastname@example.org.
+Please submit your resume, cover letter, and list of three references to Sybil Hebb at email@example.com.
 In order to ensure a confirmation of receipt of application, please include “Legislative Advocate Position” in the subject line.

 As part of your cover letter, please address the following:

 OLC is committed to achieving justice for the low-income communities of Oregon.
 Our client communities include people of color, farmworkers, LGBTQ+ people, immigrants, seniors, people with lived experiences of homelessness, veterans, people with disabilities, and people from other underrepresented groups.
 It is essential to our work to serve clients that we also work to create an inclusive and respectful workplace in which differences are acknowledged and valued.
 How do you think your personal background or experiences (professional or otherwise) have prepared you to: (1) serve our diverse client communities effectively, (2) work effectively with colleagues from backgrounds different than your own, (3) acknowledge the systemic barriers that our clients face, and (4) contribute to our efforts to achieve racial justice?
 Feel free to provide examples, and to apply aspects of your life and personal experiences, as you respond to this question.